cbmono/hapijs-seed-mvc/README.md

 gulp
 ```

-Then execute your integration test by running:
+Then execute your API Tests by running:
 ```
-gulp test:integration
+gulp test:api
 ```

 ## API Documentation